Canadadry/pml/readme.md

  - `height` : height of the image must be a float value in millimeter (if zero it will keep image aspect ratio)
  - `file` : full path from working dir to image file

+ `Vector` properties :

+ - `x` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `y` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `width` : width of the image must be a float value in millimeter
+ - `height` : height of the image must be a float value in millimeter (if zero it will keep image aspect ratio)
+ - `file` : full path from working dir to svg image file (partial support)

  `Text` properties :

  - `x` : left coordinate must be a float value in millimeter absolute position in the `Page`